maxharinga/top40-0.1/README.md

 -webScraper: grab data from website
 -reportGenerator

+-who are the massively popular artists over the past 15 years?
+	-
+-what is the half life of an artist?
+-what is the half life of a single?

 -does an artist with really high position counts have many weeks leading up to this?
 -what makes massive pop songs stand out?
 	-lyrical themes?